ttymck/pyalgotrade/doc/bitstamp_example.rst

     .
     .

-In order to live trade this strategy you should use :class:`pyalgotrade.bitstamp.broker.LiveBroker` instead of :class:`pyalgotrade.bitstamp.broker.PaperTradingBroker`.
+In order to live trade this strategy you should use :class:`quantworks.bitstamp.broker.LiveBroker` instead of :class:`quantworks.bitstamp.broker.PaperTradingBroker`.

 **Note that if you try to live trade this strategy you will probably loose money.**
 Before jumping into live trading, be sure to write your own strategy, backtest and paper trade it thoroughly